 - HIV Diagnoses by Region Among Gay and Bisexual Men in 2020

 - Percentage of New HIV Diagnoses Among All Men and Among Gay and Bisexual Men in 2020

-- Trends in New HIV Diagnoses Among Gay and Bisexual Men by Race/Ethnicity (AIDSVu)
+- HIV Care Continuum Among Gay and Bisexual Men by Race/Ethnicity in 2020

 HIV Surveillance Reports and Data Analyses

-Diagnoses of HIV Infection in the United States and Dependent Areas, 2019 (CDC) – This 123-page surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among gay, bisexual, and other men who have sex with men (MSM) and persons in other transmission categories.
-Breakdowns are also provided by gender, age, race/ethnicity, and geographic region.
+Diagnoses of HIV Infection in the United States and Dependent Areas, 2020 (CDC) – This surveillance report includes detailed information about new HIV diagnoses, prevalence, and deaths among gay, bisexual, and other men who have sex with men (MSM), as well as persons in other transmission categories.
+Breakdowns are also provided by age, race/ethnicity, and geographic region.
 The report includes a series of Special Focus Profiles highlighting six populations of particular interest to HIV prevention programs in state and local health departments, including MSM.
 In addition, Tables 5a and 5b focus specifically on HIV diagnoses attributed completely or in part to male-to-male sexual contact, and many other tables include data breakdowns by transmission category.